 Another 4-song EP from the 1960s.
 Features "Round And Round," "Sur Un Marche Persan," "Le Copain Que J'Ai Choisi" and "Hully Baby."
 As with the first EP, this features two instrumentals and two vocal tunes, all of which are more lively than the first disc.
 Not bad!

-Gerard Brent "Fille Qui Me Plait" (Magic, 2001)
+Gerard Brent "Fille Qui Me Plait" (Magic Records, 2001)

 A CD reissue of a 4-song EP from the 1960s.
-The lead track, "Fille Qui Me Plait," is a Frenchified version of "Hippy Hippy Shake"
+The lead track, "Fille Qui Me Plait," is a Frenchified version of "Hippy Hippy Shake."

-Francoiz Breut "Francoiz Breut" (Lithium, 1997)
+Francoiz Breut "Francoiz Breut" (Lithium Records, 1997)

-WOW.
+Wow.
 One of the most striking, alluring, atmospheric, jazzy, sexy French albums you're likely to hear.
 If you are looking for a truly enchanting, truly different-sounding record to groove out on, give this a try.
 Produced along with her boyfriend, Dominique A, this features smoky, Marianne Faithfull-style vocals swathed in a cloak of dreamy, somewhat foreboding arrangements not unlike Marc Ribot-era Tom Waits, or (dare I say it?) the Cowboy Junkies.
 Back when I was a for-real radio DJ, this was one of those records that every time I'd play, the phones rang off the hook with folks who wanted to know what I was playing.
 It's that kinda record.
 Highly recommended.

 Francoiz Breut "Vingt A Trente Mille Jours" (Labels/Virgin France, 2000)

-Though not as haunting as her last album, this shares much of the same brooding grace that endeared France's most downcast mademoiselle to listeners in the late 1990s.
+Though not as haunting as her previous album, this shares much of the same brooding grace that endeared France's most downcast mademoiselle to listeners in the late 1990s.
 Aided once again by Dominique A, Breut has also enlisted many of France's most illustrious indiepoppers, including folks such as Phillipe Katarine and members of Autour de Lucie.
 The result is a lighter-sounding album which sheds the murky, mystical gravity of her earlier Tom Waits-y leanings in favor of a muted, slightly xylophonic orchestral pop, ala Tindersticks.
 Although not as immediately spooky as her first album, this is still powerful and poetic, and will hopefully will draw even more listeners into her orbit.
 Also highly recommended.

 Francoiz Breut "Une Saison Volee" (WEA/Tribu, 2005)